RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 10- Year that has maximum crime rate

-11- Hour that has maximum crime rate
+11- Hour that has maximum crime rate (omnia)

 12- Month that has maximum crime rate

-13- Day that has maximum crime rate
+13- Day that has maximum crime rate(omnia)

 14- Remove NULL data, Fill columns that doesn't have value